Academic Year Hours

 Washing machines and dryers are located within each apartment in Ackell Residence Center, Broad & Belvidere Apartments, Cary & Belvidere Apartments, Grace & Broad Residence Center, West Grace North Student Housing, and West Grace South Student Housing.
 All other residence halls have laundry rooms within each building for residents to utilize for their laundry needs, at no cost to them.
 Each laundry machine is operated with a swipe of the VCUCard, which Residential Life & Housing loads with money at the beginning of each semester, and is reloaded as it is depleted.

-Reserve a washing machine in Honors, Brandt, Rhoads, Johnson, Gladding Residence Center and Cabaniss
+Reserve a washing machine in Honors, Brandt, Rhoads, Johnson and Gladding Residence Center

 Need help doing laundry?